heptagonhust/Recruitment-2021/README.md

 Basic Workload use no more than ~2GB memory(use ~1GB normally), so we recommend you to run the basic workload in your local PC.

-When you makes your basic workload ~30% faster, you can contact the QQ group owner, then you will be granted permission to the super computing cluster.
+When you makes your basic workload **~30% faster**, you can contact the QQ group owner, then you will be granted permission to the **super computing cluster**.
 You can run your medium and advanced workload on the cluster.

 ## Reference